 There are billions of camera owners scattered around the world.
 If one of your goals is to get your work to stand out from the crowd, developing an artistic “voice” is an absolute must.

 Consider the following: the majority of photographers will have comparable tools to utilize in their image making process.

-While it’s important to understand the technical aspects of the art, anyone can hypothetically learn how to operate a DSLR (especially so as more advanced technology becomes readily available at lower prices).
+While it’s important to understand the technical aspects of the art, anyone can hypothetically learn the basics of photography (especially so as more advanced technology becomes readily available at lower prices).

 Related Post: How to Manage and Backup Your Photos in Lightroom

 The photo industry is rapidly expanding, and it seems that there’s a revolutionary gadget being released every other day.

 My advice is this: don’t get too caught up with having the latest and greatest gear.

 Frankly, it doesn’t take long for equipment to become obsolete.

 Each upgrade means a new set of controls and functions to commit to memory.
 If all of your time, energy, and money go into procuring cutting-edge technology, you’ll never get ahead as a photographer.

 Instead, it’s wise to get to know the gear that you already have on hand inside and out.